 Use whip stitch to sew the side seam of the gloves.
 Thread the tapestry needle using the 24-inch tail of yarn.

 Fold the flat glove in half so the top and bottom edges match.

 Begin whip stitching in the corner.
 If you're right-handed, stitch from right to left.
 If you're left-handed, stitch from left to right.

 Go through six or seven stitches, or about two inches, then leave a gap for the thumb hole.Continue to 5 of 6 below.

 Reinforce the start of the thumb opening by sewing through the same stitch several times.
 The thumb opening is likely to see a lot of wear and tear, so this step is an important one.

 Continue whip stitching in the same direction across the piece, but stitch through only one side.
-Go through 8 or 9 stitches or about 2 1/2 inches.
+Go through eight or nine stitches or about 2 1/2 inches.

 At the other end of the thumb opening, sew a few more stitches in the same spot for more reinforcement.

 Continue whip-stitching through both layers to complete the gloves.